ajoposor/aoPlotlyAddOn/README.md

 This is and array of objects.
 It has as many elements as sources of data you may have.

 Each object in the dataSouces will get a chunk of data, process it and feed as many traces as instructed.

+#### object definition

+**series** (array of objects) One object for each trace or trace section.
+Each object contains information about traces, where data is located and to be read from.
+Each object is structured as follows:
+>
+> **urlType** (string) Any of "direct", "csv", "yqlJson", "yqlGoogleCSV", "pureJson".
+In case "direct", provide trace x and y arrays directly under traceAttriblutes.
+>
+> **url** (string) "full url where data is to be read from.
+Required except for "direct" urlType.
+>
+> **xSeriesName:** (string)  Label for variable as they appear in the CSV or Json files.
+>
+> **ySeriesName:** (string) Label for variable as they appear in the CSV or Json files.
+>
+> **xDateSuffix:** (string) Optional.
+To add information to read Dates.
+Could have content like "T00:00:00-04:00", to provide time and time zone offset.
+>
+> **postProcessData:** "end of month" Optional.
+Could be used for series where dates are provided at beginning of month, and need to be converted to end of month.
+>

 **Example 1**: One source feed three traces.